Permission Management RESTHeart Cloud

 {"author": "@user._id", "createdAt": "@now"}

-After editing the file, restart RESTHeart to apply changes.
+After editing the configuration, restart RESTHeart to apply changes.

 Configuration